TimTeaFan/tt_website/content/talk/2013-ABEF-Koyto/index.md

 ---
-title: 'Loneliness among older people in Japan: A perspective from happiness economics'
+title: 'The Impact of the Great East Japan Earthquake on Happiness, Donations and Volunteer Activities'
 event: []
 event_url: []

-location: 'Deciphering the Social DNA of Happiness: Life Course Perspectives from Japan @ University of Vienna'
+location: "Annual Conference of the Association of Behavioral Economics and Finance (Japan) 2013 @ Kyoto University"
 address:
   street: []
   city: []